 Colchester Farm CSA Apprenticeship Program

 Each year, Colchester Farm CSA offers apprenticeships to individuals interested in gaining hands-on experience in sustainable vegetable production and the marketing of produce through a Community Supported Agriculture project and local farmers' markets.

-For the 2015 season, we will have a team of 3 full season apprentices (April through the end of November) and one summer apprentice (3 months: late May-late Aug).
-We are also looking for a full-time year-round assistant manager.
+For the 2016 season, we plan to have a team of 3 full season apprentices (April through the end of November) and two summer apprentices (3 months: late May-late Aug).

 We welcome applications for the apprenticeship from hard-working individuals from diverse backgrounds; the apprenticeship is designed for individuals with a serious interest in gaining the skills necessary to farm, though prior farming experience is not necessarily required.
 Anyone with a serious interest in agriculture and the physical ability to work the long, strenuous hours of a farming schedule will be considered.
 To apply, please email your letter of interest and resume with references.

 More information is available in our Guide for Colchester Farm CSA Apprentices (pdf).

 Beginning Farmer Training Program

-In 2015, we are planning to partner with Future Harvest and host one or two trainees of their Beginning Farmer Training Program.
+In 2016, we are available to partner with Future Harvest and host one or two trainees of their Beginning Farmer Training Program.
 We have hopes that this program will help provide a more extensive training experience for our apprentices who are interested in going on to run their own operations.
 If you are interested in apprenticing with us for the full season, have farming experience, and plan to start your own farming operation this may be a good match for you.
-Applications for 2015 are currently being accepted, and they hope to select trainees by the holidays.
 For more information about the program, please visit their website.

 Learn more about the experience of past Colchester Farm CSA apprentices.